-BATTERY SAVER
+HEADLAMP BATTERY SAVER

 The battery saver will shut off the exterior lamps 10 minutes after the ignition switch has been turned off and the headlamp control is in the HEADLAMP position.
 The system will not shut off the parking lamps if the headlamp control is in the PARK position.
-For interior lights, refer to Illuminated entry in the Locks and security chapter.

-Autolamp control (if equipped) -
+Autolamp control (if equipped) - 2-